netnodes/Values/docs/terms.md

 - "SERVICE" means the services to be provided under this agreement as described in the services part of this document or used by NetNodes Limited as part of such service.

-- "NetNodes" means NetNodes Limited, whose registered office is at 32 Whetstone Close, Birmingham, B15 2QN, the Supplier
+- "NetNodes" means NetNodes Limited, whose registered office is at Coed Y Dwr, Oldwalls SA3 1HA, the Supplier

 - "WE, US, OUR" etc refer to NetNodes.